jundalisay/spblist/content/en/research/ibn-khaldun/muqaddimah/chapter-1/part-6d.md

 Comprehension (in this case) ran parallel with speech.
 Therefore, Muhammad properly used the present tense, which of necessity expresses renewed (repeated) activity.

 The state of revelation presents difficulties and pains throughout.
-This has been indicated in the Qur'an= 283 "We shall lay upon you a heavy message."
+This has been indicated in the Qur'an 283 "We shall lay upon you a heavy message."

+A'ishah said:

-A'ishah said= "There was some anxiety in connection with the revelation, with which he had to struggle."
-She said: "The revelation would come to him on very cold days.
+"There was some anxiety in connection with the revelation, with which he had to struggle."

+"The revelation would come to him on very cold days.
 Nevertheless, when it left him,there was sweat on his forehead."

 This is the reason for his well-known remoteness (from sensual perception) and the choking (feeling) when in that condition, of which the Prophet used to speak.

-The reason, as we have established, is that revelation means leaving one's humanity, in order to attain angelic perceptions and to hear the speech of the soul.
-284 This causes pain, since it means that an essence leaves its own essence and exchanges its own stage for the ultimate stage (of the angels).
+This is because the revelation means leaving one's humanity, in order to attain angelic perceptions and to hear the speech of the soul.
+284

+This causes pain, since it means that an essence leaves its own essence and exchanges its own stage for the ultimate stage (of the angels).

 This is the meaning of the choking feeling which Muhammad referred to in connection with the beginning of revelation in his statement= "And he (Gabriel) choked me until it became too much for me; then he released me.
 Then he said, 'Read,' and I replied, 'I cannot read.'
 285